silverhammermba/superuser/extras/glossary.markdown

 Function
 : A relation between input and output, where each input has at most one output.

+GPU
+: Graphics Processing Unit
+: The component of a computer dedicate to computing the images displayed on the monitor.

 Hardware
 : The physical components of a computer.